igormiktor/AVRTools/AVRToolsDocs/faq.md

 ## Why can't I assign pins like pPin01 to a variable? ##      {#FaqPins}

-Because pin names like `pPin01` are actually complex macros that expand to a comma separate list of other macros.
+Because pin names like `pPin01` are actually complex macros that expand to a comma separated list of other macros.
 The macro pin names can only be understood and used by the function macros specifically designed to use them.
 This is explained in greater detail in
 [What you need to know about pin name macros] (@ref WhatNeedKnow).